selimslab/selimslab.github.io/_posts/books/phil/2020-1-31-great-thinkers.md

 their joy is yours and their sorrow too

-persuasion
+### persuasion

-soothe fears
+* soothe fears

-See the emotional side
+* See the emotional side

-make it short and funny
+* make it short and funny

-use drawings,pictures, video
+* use drawings, pictures, examples

 ## Stoics

+very little is needed to make a happy life

+### anxiety

 anxiety is the gap between fear and hope